JGKing88/natural-language-calculator/README.md

 # natural-language-calculator
-creating a calculator that processes natural language
+I'm using a transformer based on the original Attention is All You Need paper to build a calculator that processes natural language.